jwondrusch/ts-magic-or-menace/PITCHME.md

 Note:

+- Uses a built-in NodeJS debugger to monitor your code as you write it
-- TS is always paying attention
+- TS is always paying attention.
+Pair programmer that doesn't get distracted.
 - Knows your code better than you do
-- Uses a built-in NodeJS debugger to monitor your code as you write it
 - Easy to see with an example

 ---